Fraud is legally defined as depriving someone of their property, money, or other valuable security or service, through deceit or dishonesty.

 Other common variations for this type of offence include forgery, identity fraud, and obtaining property by false pretences.

-Investigation of Fraud Charges in Edmonton
+Investigation of Fraud Charges in Saskatchewan

-An investigation of a fraud allegation in Edmonton is typically initiated by a complaint from the alleged victim or witness.
+An investigation of a fraud allegation in Saskatchewan is typically started by a complaint from the alleged victim or witness.
 A witness may be someone who realizes that money or property has been defrauded, even if they are not the victim (e.g. an accountant for a company that has been defrauded).
 The police will attend the scene and request a written statement from the alleged victim and any other witnesses, then will launch an investigation.

 Depending on the complexity of the fraud, the investigation may occur quickly – in a matter of hours or days – or it could take a number of months.
 If you become a person of interest in the investigation, police may contact you to ask that you attend the police detachment to discuss the investigation.
 If this occurs, it is important that you contact a lawyer before speaking to police.